 Tom Davison 14:48

-Well, I think physical security is obviously never going to go away completely so that they'll always be a place for on premise, but I've seen a lot more development in terms of virtualized offerings of more traditional security platform almost more investment in automation, orchestration API's and things like that.
+Well, I think physical security is obviously never going to go away completely, so that they'll always be a place for on premise.
+But I've seen a lot more development in terms of virtualized offerings of more traditional security platforms, also more investment in automation, orchestration API's, and things like that.
 So that helps that kind of dance between on prem cloud and being able to sort of allow your security to follow data and follow the risk.
 So I think the real game changer is the endpoints that we're using now.
 I think the fact that data is flowing all over the place, people have been saying it for a long time, but you've got you secure the data.
-And you you assume everything's untrusted now and whether it's a corporate device or not, and you worry about the data, and you worry about their identity.
-And the other one you hear a lot these days is about the use of being the perimeter, especially now, the pandemic where we've all been working remotely, you have to start to really put the security around your users identity, and then combine that with the device.
-So we've been talking about look out for a while about control, conditional access.
+And you assume everything's untrusted now and whether it's a corporate device or not, and you worry about the data, and you worry about their identity.
+And the other one you hear a lot these days is about the perimeter.
+Especially now, with the pandemic where we've all been working remotely, you have to start to really put the security around your user's identity, and then combine that with the device.
+So we've been talking at Lookout for a while about control, conditional access.
 And the idea being there is that yes, we know who you are.
 But we also got to look at the device, you're coming at that point in time.
 So I think this idea of everything by default, being untrusted, being able to be much more dynamic about the kind of security we apply, depending on where the user is, how they're working that day, what kind of data they're touching.
 And I think the other thing that is becoming clearer when things are all out and about and in the world and the cloud is security has to sit on the endpoint in some shape or form, you have to have something on the endpoint because being in the network path is just so challenging.
-And more everything moves towards heavily encrypted connections and so on, the more the endpoint is really your only place where you can gather certain visit telemetry and understand what's going on.
-But of course, the more that data you click the more you got to sit, stick it somewhere in the cloud is the obvious place for that gives you the compute power to start to make sense of that data.
+And the more everything moves towards heavily encrypted connections and so on, the more the endpoint is really your only place where you can gather certain visit telemetry and understand what's going on.
+But of course, the more of that data you click the more you got to stick it somewhere.
+And the cloud is the obvious place that gives you the compute power to start to make sense of that data.

 Hank Schless 16:40

-So Tom, thank you for joining us a real pleasure as always, and I look forward to having you on here again, for everyone listening.
+So Tom, thank you for joining us.
+A real pleasure as always.
+And I look forward to having you on here again, for everyone listening.
 Thank you for tuning in to this week's episode.
 And don't forget to check out blog.lookout.com for some more educational security content.
-And check us out on LinkedIn and Twitter for lookout on both of those.
-And thanks for taking the time to listen, stay safe, and we'll see you next time.
+And check us out on LinkedIn and Twitter, @Lookout on both of those.
+And thanks for taking the time to listen.
+Stay safe, and we'll see you next time.